Introduction: Embracing your financial turning point

 - Include additional advisors: Depending on your situation, you may also need risk management specialists, philanthropy advisors or business consultants.

 Planning for a liquidity event isn’t just about numbers; it’s about aligning your finances with your life aspirations.
 This significant transition can be both exciting and overwhelming, so it’s essential to address both the practical and emotional aspects of your wealth.
 From minimizing taxes to managing newfound responsibilities, understanding your vision will shape the roadmap for your financial future.
-By thinking holistically, you can ensure that your plan supports your personal values, long-term goals and financial security.
+By thinking holistically, you can help align your plan with your personal values, long-term goals and financial well-being.

 As part of our Total Wealth Management service, we discuss your investment strategy that is aligned with your dream life.